 - The transcendentals (DM III–XI)

 - The distinction between finite and infinite being (DM XXVIII)

-- The existence of first being, as known by natural reason (DM XIX)
+- The existence of the first being, as known by natural reason (DM XXIX)

 - The nature of the first being, as known by natural reason (DM XXX)